XiaozheCheng/IDS721Project3/README.md

 # IDS721-Project3
 ## Introduction
 This is the individual project3 for the course IDS721.
-I plan to build machine learning models in AWS SageMaker to train the model based on a dataset on [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview) and test the trained model using SageMaker's Batch Transform functionality, so as to compare the predicted Boston house price with the median of the real house price.
-Also, I would implement S3 to store the data in the cloud.
+I plan to build machine learning models in AWS SageMaker to train the model based on a dataset on [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)

 ## General Plan
 1. Download the data from Kaggle